isterkh/query-builder/README.md

 ```

 ### Executing
-There are two basic methods: `get()` for fetching data and `execute` to run some command and get number of affected rows.
+There are two basic methods: `get()` for fetching data and `execute()` to run some command and get number of affected rows.
 If `lazy()` is called before `get()` then generator will be returned. `lazy()` by itself does not execute the query,
 you still need to call `get()` to execute the query.

 ### Update/Delete/Insert
 Only simple queries are supported.
-Resulting SQL will contain only cte where (if present)
+The resulting SQL will contain only the CTE and WHERE clause (if present).
-Methods itself are not executing the query.
+The methods themselves do not execute the query.
 You need to call `execute` method to execute.
 Batch insert is not supported for now.
 ```php
 $builder